Best Adoption Resource for Step-Parents and Relatives in Alberta

 Strengths: It is the authoritative source for the actual court forms.
 It is free.
 The forms are the same ones a lawyer would use on your behalf.

-Weaknesses: The kit is written for lawyers.
+Weaknesses: The kit is written in legal language.
 Instructions assume familiarity with court procedures.
-Critical steps — like how to identify which biological parties must be served, what to do when a biological father is unknown, and what the court hearing actually involves — are either missing or buried in legal language.
-The PDF is a fillable form that fails to open on mobile devices and requires Adobe Reader 9 on desktops.
+Critical steps — like how to identify which biological parties must be served, what to do when a biological father is unknown, and what the court hearing actually involves — can be difficult to follow.
+The PDF is a fillable form that may fail to open on mobile devices and may require standalone Adobe Acrobat Reader on desktops.
 Many families try to use this kit and give up before completing it, then hire a lawyer to do what the kit was designed to let them do themselves.

 2. The Alberta.ca Adoption Pages (Free)